 You can help even more if your answer to any of the following questions is a "Yes":

 - Do you have family, friends and acquaintances with who you can share this message?
 Do you know people who are willing and able to create a warmer and happier world?

-- Can you get together with your friends on any Sunday or half holiday, and organize a little collection and distribution drive on your own?
-It will not take more than a few hours, and believe me, the kick you will experience is not worth missing.
+- Can you get together with your friends on any Sunday or half holiday, and organize a "mini collection drive" on your own?
+It will not take more than a few hours, and trust me, the kick you will experience is not worth missing!

-- Is your academic institute or workplace willing to adopt ideas such as these?
+- Is your academic institute or workplace willing to undertake a "mini collection drive" for earthquake relief?

 - Do you have ideas or recommendations or contacts for spreading news of this request to the maximum number of people?
 Any and all suggestions are most welcome.

-- And finally, is anyone interested in volunteering to join Team International Blanket Day (TIBD)?
-TIBD is today a single member team and cordially solicits participation.
-If anyone volunteers, maybe we can start a concept of TIBD Coordinator for your school / college / organization / locality / city / country.
+- And finally, is anyone interested in volunteering to join Team International Blanket Day 2005 (TIBD2005)?
+Based on the level of your participation, we will assign TIBD Coordinators for your school / college / organization / locality / city / country.

 If you have answered a "Yes" to any of the above, and if you are willing to participate, please email firstname.lastname@example.org.
 Please mention your name and city / country of residence.
 All your inputs, feedback, suggestions, ideas, queries, clarifications and offers to help will be keenly appreciated.
 We promise to revert ASAP.

-We also request that each of you who makes a donation informs us of his / her contribution by sending an email to firstname.lastname@example.org.
-This will help us keep track of the spread and success of the movement.
+We also request that each of you who makes a donation / organizes a "mini collection drive" informs us of his / her contribution by sending an email to email@example.com.
+This will help us keep track of the impact of the movement.

 So come.
 Join us in celebrating December 9th as International Blanket Day.